List of Sword Art Online characters: Volo Levantein

-Volo Levantein is a supporting character in the Alicization.
+Volo Levantein is a supporting character in the Alicization arc.
 He was the head elite swordsman-in-training at the North Centoria Imperial Master Sword Academy during Eugeo and Kirito's first year at the academy.
 He graduated as the second-ranked swordsman from the academy after being defeated by Sortiliena Serlut during the graduation tournament and then participated in the Norlangarth North Empire Swordsmanship Tournament, where he was defeated by Eldrie Woolsburg.